Faran-17/Windows-Internals/Processes and Jobs/Processes/Overview of process creation.md

     ref STARTUPINFO lpStartupInfo,
     out PROCESS_INFORMATION lpProcessInformation);
 ```
 We can also call **CreateProcessAsUser** directly without using the seclogon service.
 For this you will need **SeAssignPrimaryToken** privilege that is assigned to windows service accounts.
 Then finally it calls **NtCreateUserProcess()** in the Ntdll file as above.

-(Writing is in progress ....)
+Which then calls **NtCreateUserProcess()** in the kernel space.

+Although this blog is a general overview of creating a simple process but under the hood things are complex which I will learn and explain it on later upcoming blogs.

+Hope you enjoyed reading it😃